Under fire over Congo rebels, Rwanda wins Security Council seat

 Rwandan President Paul Kagame posted a declaration on Twitter welcoming the result: "No matter what haters say ... justice&truth will prevail!!!
 Sometimes it just requires a bit of good fight for all that...!!!"

-The United States, Sweden and the Netherlands have all suspended some aid to Rwanda, which relies on donors for about 40 percent of its budget.
-Last month the European Union froze further budgetary support to Rwanda.

-However, Britain unblocked part of its cash in September, praising Rwanda for constructively pursuing peace.
-Mushikiwabo also rejected Congo's calls for sanctions against individuals named in the U.N. experts report, a 44-page document that she described as untrue and highly problematic.
+Speaking to reporters in New York, Rwandan Foreign Minister Louise Mushikiwabo complained about the timing of the leak of the experts report to Reuters two days ahead of the Security Council vote, but added that the leak was "predictable."

-She also sought to assure Congo that Rwanda would be a responsible council member and add value to it.
+She also sought to assure Congo that Rwanda would be a responsible council member.
+"I believe the Democratic Republic of Congo should see Rwanda on the Security Council as value addition," she said after the vote.

 Philippe Bolopion of the advocacy group Human Rights Watch criticized the inclusion of Rwanda on the Security Council